coralproject/shelf/pkg/regex/README.md

 ``` go
 func (r *Regex) Validate() error
 ```
-Validate checks the set value for consistency.
+Validate checks the regex value for consistency and that it compiles.